Infineon/mtb-example-btsdk-hid-ble-remote/README.md

-# BLE Remote Control Sample Application
+# LE Remote Control Sample Application

 ## Overview

-The BLE Remote Control application is a single chip SoC compliant with HID over GATT Profile (HOGP).
+The LE Remote Control application is a single chip SoC compliant with HID over GATT Profile (HOGP).
 Supported features include key, microphone (voice over HOGP), Infrared Transmit (IR TX), and TouchPad.

-During initialization the app registers with the LE stack, the WICED HID Device Library, and keyscan and external HW peripherals to receive various notifications including bonding complete, connection status change, peer GATT requests/commands, interrupts for key pressed/released, ADC audio, and Touchpad.
+During initialization the app registers with the LE stack, the AIROC&#8482; HID Device Library, and keyscan and external HW peripherals to receive various notifications including bonding complete, connection status change, peer GATT requests/commands, interrupts for key pressed/released, ADC audio, and Touchpad.
 Pressing any key will start LE advertising.
 When the device is successfully bonded, the app saves the bonded host's information in NVRAM.
 When the user presses/releases any key, a key report will be sent to the host.
 On connection up or battery level changed, a battery report will be sent to the host.
 When battery level is below shutdown voltage, device will critical shutdown.
 When the user presses and holds the microphone key, voice streaming starts until the user releases the microphone key.
 When the user presses and holds the power key, IR TX starts until the power key is released.

 ## Features demonstrated
 - GATT database and device configuration initialization